 Formals are three-course dinners rather similar to your matriculation dinner.
-They cost approx. £10.00 for you and £11.60 for your guest(s).
+They cost approx. £14.00 for QMCR members and £15.50 for guests.

 Cripps Hall (Dining Hall), Queens' College.
 The doors are closed at 19.30 (be sure to be there on time – otherwise you won't be let in!).

 The dress code is suit and ties for the gentlemen and an appropriate equivalent for the ladies (no jeans, sneakers or t-shirts allowed!).
 Gowns are mandatory for Queens' members.

 Water as well as coffee and tea is served.
 You may bring up to one bottle of wine per person, for which no corkage fee is required.

 You can book tickets for yourself and one guest on Upay.
 Bookings open one week prior to the event and close at lunchtime of the weekday before the dinner.

 Vacation Formals are the same as Formal Halls, apart from taking place during out of term-time and in the Old Hall.
 There are usually one to four vacation formals per term break.